Raynes/clhue/README.md

 ({:success {:/lights/1/state/effect "colorloop"}})
 ```

-Pefect rave lighting!
+Perfect rave lighting!
 You can also use schedules to schedule events, groups to
 control multiple lights at once (this API is in its infacy).

 Have fun!